Skip to content

 Execute Commands

-These are the most useful commands for developping Spring-Boot applications.
+These are the most useful commands for developing Spring Boot applications.

 Common Commands

-jeka project: pack <- Compiles, tests and creates Bootable Jar
+jeka project: pack <- Compiles and creates Bootable Jar

 jeka project: runJar <- Run bootable jar